Cosmological perturbations in SFT inspired non-local scalar field models: Model setup

+and $D_\mu$ being a covariant derivative.
+The coordinates are denoted by Greek indices $\mu,\nu,\dots$ running from 0 to 3.
+Spatial indexes are $a,b,\dots$ and they run from 1 to 3.

-and $D_\mu$ being a covariant derivative, $T$ is a scalar field primarily associated with the open string tachyon. $\Gc$ may have infinitely many derivatives manifestly producing thereby the non-locality.
-Fields are dimensionless while $[g_o]=\text{length}$. $V(\bar T)$ is an open string tachyon potential.
-Factor $1/\AP$ in front of the tachyon potential looks unusual and can be easily removed by a rescaling of fields.
-For our purposes it is more convenient keeping all the fields dimensionless.
+Scalar fields $T$ (primarily associated with the open string tachyon) and $\bar T$ are dimensionless, while $[\AP]=\text{length}^2$ and $[g_o]=\text{length}$.
+Factor $1/\AP$ in front of $V_{int}$ looks unusual and can be easily removed by a rescaling of fields.
+For our purposes it is convenient keeping all the fields dimensionless.